BindusekharGorintla/dbt-Elementary-data-observability/readme.md

 This dbt-native package powers **Elementary**, helping data and analytics engineers **detect data anomalies** and build **rich metadata tables** from their dbt runs and tests.
 Gain immediate visibility into data quality trend and uncover potential issues, all within dbt.

-The **Elementary dbt package** is designed to enhance data observability within your dbt workflows.
-It includes two core components:

-Example of an Elementary test config in `schema.yml`:
+Example of an Elementary test config in `source.yml`:

 ```